The History of Thornton

 Thornton Quarry Tours

 Tours of the Thornton Quarry take place on the first Saturday of June and October.
 All guests must be 18 years old.
-Tickets are $20.00 per person.
-Proceeds benefit the Thornton Historical Society.
+All proceeds from quarry trip ticket sales benefit the Historical Society.
+Click here for more info.